-Work will be developed from skills acquired in Years 7 - 9 and may include printed, woven, dyed, stitched or applied methods.
-All work should be original and students will be encouraged to explore personal creativity and imaginative style.
+Work will extend from the skills acquired in Year 10 and may include printed, woven, dyed, stitched or applied methods.
+All work should be original, and students will be encouraged to explore personal creativity and imaginative style.
 Ideas should evolve as work progresses.